Nihilnia/TodoList/README.md

 3. Install the dependencies: `npm install`
 4. Start the server: `npm start`

-The application will now be running at https://nihilnia.github.io/TodoList
+The application will now be running at your localhost.

 ## Usage